View Current

 Preparing technology Technology should always be tested in advance of a class.
 Ensure that your microphone, camera and any other necessary technology are working.
 Keep your audio muted in online classes, unless you wish to speak.

-Social presence in online classes Students are required to use full names in online classes.
+Social presence in online classes Learners are required to use full names in online classes.
 The use of pseudonyms or nicknames is not permitted.
 Turning on cameras is a great way to enhance social presence in the online classroom, even for a few minutes at the beginning of class as an icebreaker.
 Use Zoom ‘reactions’ or the comment box to indicate that you want to ask a question, but do not use the chat box to discuss non-class-related topics.
 Remember that ‘private’ messages appear in the chat transcript, so treat these as public messages.

 Top of Page